InwizardsInc/Aglio/AddEmailSettingOverridestoanEnvelope.md

 or the BCC for email archive information, for the envelope.
 Note that adding email settings will only affect email communications that occur after the addition was made.

+>**Important:** The BCC Email address feature is designed to provide a copy of all email communications for external archiving > purposes.
+DocuSign recommends that envelopes sent using the BCC for Email Archive feature, including the BCC Email Override > option, include additional signer authentication options.
+To send a copy of the envelope to a recipient who does not need to > sign, use a Carbon Copies or Certified Deliveries Recipient Type.

 ## URL

     /accounts/{accountId}/envelopes/{envelopeId}/email_settings